Bangor Cathedral: Assistant organists

 The celebrated bard Dafydd ap Gwilym, who wrote in the 14th century, makes particular mention of an organ and choir at Bangor in his time, in a commendatory ode addressed to Hywel, Dean of Bangor.
 The ode, which was in Welsh, has the following: "Whose organ, and harmonious choir, are unrivalled in performance."
 Hywel was made Dean of Bangor in 1359 and Bishop in 1370.
 This ode, therefore, must have been written between 1359 and 1370, and the allusion to an organ implies that there must have been an Organist at that time.

 There have been many assistant organists over the years, including Arnold Lewis who became head of music BBC Wales, James Griffiths (1964–2007) and Martin Brown.
 The post changed title in 2014 and the assistant organist is now known as the cathedral organist.
 Along with this change the post of "organist and master of the choristers" changed to "director of music".

+Languages

+The cathedral caters for both Welsh and English speakers.
+Among other services, there is regular Holy Communion in each language separately, and bilingual Choral Evensong.